Lifestyle trends and media: Beauty ideal and plastic surgery

-The effect of blogs and Internet
+Effect of blogs and Internet

+Kellner states, "Media images help shape our view of the world and our deepest values: what we consider good or bad, positive or negative, moral or evil.
+Media stories provide the symbols, myths, and resources through which we constitute a common culture and through the appropriation of which we insert ourselves into this culture."
+For example, fashion and beauty blogs focus on the values of looking a certain way, or what society deems as "stylish".
+These websites bring together people with the same goals – i.e. looking good – and cultivate a culture in which the beauty myth is prevalent.

-Style blogs showcase young women posing in the latest fashions.
-Young girls see these and want to emulate their style.
-The Thin Ideal comes into play.
-Gwyneth Paltrow's popular lifestyle blog/website Goop is geared towards parents, specifically women.
-She provides spirituality articles, family meal recipes, glimpses into her Hollywood life, and child-raising tips.
-Women and mothers read her blog and are consumed by the glamorous appeal.
-Paltrow advises wardrobe changes every season and provides essential-clothing suggestions that are far out of reach for the average women.
-Nylon Magazine Nylon_(magazine) is a colorful fashion magazine for pre-teens and teenagers who aim to live fashionably.
-The magazine dispenses beauty advice for how you can look like your favorite television star and promotes expression of style.
+One such blog, fashion magazine Nylon, is geared toward pre-teens and teenagers who aim to live fashionably.
+The magazine dispenses beauty advice for how to look like their favorite television star and promotes expression of style.
 Its influence is prevalent in the blogosphere.
 Young women with blogs take photos of themselves in their daily outfits.
 They often cite Nylon, among other sources, as one of their influences.
-Kellner states, "Media images help shape our view of the world and our deepest values: what we consider good or bad, positive or negative, moral or evil.
-Media stories provide the symbols, myths, and resources through which we constitute a common culture and through the appropriation of which we insert ourselves into this culture."
-Fashion and beauty blogs focus on the values of looking a certain way, or what society deems as "stylish."
-These websites bring together people with the same goals – i.e. looking good – and cultivate a culture in which the beauty myth is prevalent.
+Style blogs showcase young women posing in the latest fashions.
+The thin ideal often comes into play.
+Young girls see these images and want to emulate their style.

+Another example is Gwyneth Paltrow's popular lifestyle blog/website Goop, which is geared towards parents, specifically women.
+She provides spirituality articles, family meal recipes, glimpses into her Hollywood life, and child-raising tips.
+Paltrow advises wardrobe changes every season and provides essential-clothing suggestions that are far out of reach for the average woman.

 In addition to blogs, social networking cites such as Facebook play a role in media influence.
 Many celebrities and clothing stores have Facebook profiles in which fans subscribe to receive a constant stream of news from these pages on their Facebook news feeds.
 Celebrities promote their latest films, television appearance, favorite charities, self-endorsed items, and those who are subscribed to them remain in-the-know and are kept up to date of their glamorous, high-profile words.
 Clothing stores update their pages with photos of their seasonal collections, showcasing attractive young models dressed in their fashions, thus creating images of desire in their impressionable audiences.